-You will sometimes hear about Progestins (the man made hormone they put into contraceptives) being described as ‘androgenic’ or ‘anti-androgenic’.
+You will sometimes hear about ‘progestogens’ or progestins’ (the man-made hormone (aka chemical messenger) they put into contraceptives) being described as ‘androgenic’ or ‘anti-androgenic’.
 But what exactly does this mean?

 Androgens are a group of sex hormones generally associated with men, although some are also found naturally in women’s bodies in lower concentrations.
 Testosterone is the main hormone in this group.

 High levels of androgens in women can cause a hormonal imbalance, which can lead to a number of problems, such as acne, excess body hair and balding.
 These can also be symptoms of Polycystic Ovary Syndrome (PCOS), which is associated with high levels of androgens, as well as irregular periods and problems with insulin sensitivity.